milodarling/whatsthehomework/homeworks/README.md

 How to add teachers/classes
 =============

 Teachers and classes are stored here in JSON files.
+Each JSON file should be named either the name of the class or the name of the teacher.
+The name of the JSON file is what is displayed on the root of the website (i.e. the presence of a `smith.json` file will cause a "Smith" button to appear on the root of the website, and the name determines the URL for that class (i.e. http://example.com/smith will load the data from `smith.json`)

 ###How to set up a class's JSON file